vercel/next.js/docs/api-reference/next/router.md

 `Router.beforePopState(cb: () => boolean)`

-- `cb`: The function to execute on incoming `popstate` events.
+- `cb` - The function to execute on incoming `popstate` events.
 The function receives the state of the event as an object with the following props:
   - `url`: `String` - the route for the new state.
 This is usually the name of a `page`
   - `as`: `String` - the url that will be shown in the browser
   - `options`: `Object` - Additional options sent by [Router.push](#router.push)